AP-B-AI-ML-Ops/project-Tynie04/README.md

 # Renewable Energy Forecasting

-An end-to-end MLOps system that predicts daily solar energy production (in kWh) for the Antwerp region using weather forecast data.
+An end-to-end MLOps system that predicts solar energy production (in kWh) for Flanders using weather forecast data, at daily or hourly granularity.

 ## Problem Description

 Grid operators and energy traders need reliable short-term forecasts of renewable energy production to make balancing decisions.
 Solar output is weather-dependent and hard to predict without a model.

-This system predicts the total daily solar energy production (kWh) for Flanders based on incoming solar radiation forecasts.
-The input is the forecasted daily solar radiation (W/m²) from the Open Meteo ECMWF model, combined with time features (month, day of year).
-The output is the predicted solar production in kWh for that day.
+This system trains two models (daily and hourly granularity) using solar radiation forecasts from Open Meteo (ECMWF) combined with cyclical time features.
+The output is the predicted total solar production in kWh for Flanders for the requested datetime.

 Because Open Meteo provides radiation forecasts up to 16 days ahead, the deployed API can make real predictions using live forecast data, not just backtests.